 Organizations interested in nominating instructors for Teaching the Teachers scholarships or becoming affiliates should contact Ellen Dyer, the Center’s Development Director, at email@example.com

-For priority consideration for 2022 scholarships, institutional partners should email their nominations by December 31, 2021 to email@example.com.
+For priority consideration for 2022 scholarships, institutional partners should email their nominations by December 31, 2021 to firstname.lastname@example.org.
 Notification will be sent by January 15, 2022.
 After December 31, nominations will be reviewed for acceptance as they arrive, if funds are still available.
 Funding is still available for 2022.
 If you would like to be considered for the program, please contact Ellen Dyer at email@example.com.

 Financial Aid Philosophy